jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 In this case we are filling the `f` with Identity, [a container](http://hackage.haskell.org/package/base-4.11.1.0/docs/Data-Functor-Identity.html) that exposes on function `runIdentity` which removes the container and does nothing with the content.
-In this case we want to use UserT for just holding data and nothing else.
+This is usefull for the case where we want to have the user as a result from the database.

 ```haskell
 deriving instance Show (PrimaryKey UserT Identity)